Multiverse-Connect/Joos-Improvised-Algorithm-on-Tiling-unequal-rectangles-in-a-unit-square/README.md

 # Joos-Improvised-Algorithm-on-Tiling-unequal-rectangles-in-a-unit-square
 Antal Joos improved Paulhus' Algorithm for tiling rectangles of order 1/n x 1/n+1 into the unit square.
 This project aims to create a Python program to run the computational experiment and plot a visualization for the same.
+The code in this file is AI generated with certain edits from my end.
+This project is simply a learning project and I do not intend to gain any benefit monetarily or otherwise from the codes.
+Everyone is free to use the program and can find the algorithm in the 2017 paper "On packing rectangles in a rectangle" by Antal Joos.